QuTech-Delft/OpenSquirrel/docs/compilation-passes/types-of-passes/validation/index.md

 The _Validator_ passes in _OpenSquirrel_ are meant to provide some tools to check whether a quantum circuit is executable given the restraints imposed by the hardware.
-OpenSquirrel facilitates the following `Validator` passes.
+OpenSquirrel facilitates the following validation passes:

 - [Routing validator](routing-validator.md)